Lanchon/REPIT/README.md

 ## Device-Specific Information

-each supported device has a unique targeted build of REPIT in the [download] (https://www.androidfilehost.com/?w=files&flid=49911) section. you can also find device-specific information in the [device tree] (https://github.com/Lanchon/REPIT/tree/master/device); try searching by device codename using Github's [find file] (https://github.com/Lanchon/REPIT/find/master/device). all configuration options for a specific device are defined in the corresponding `<device-codename>.sh` file and the `common.sh` files that might exist in the same directory and in directories above it. you might also find device-specific readme files with relevant information.
+each supported device has a unique targeted build of REPIT in the [download](https://www.androidfilehost.com/?w=files&flid=49911) section. you can also find device-specific information in the [device tree](https://github.com/Lanchon/REPIT/tree/master/device); try searching by device codename using Github's [find file](https://github.com/Lanchon/REPIT/find/master/device). all configuration options for a specific device are defined in the corresponding `<device-codename>.sh` file and the `common.sh` files that might exist in the same directory and in directories above it. you might also find device-specific readme files with relevant information.

 #### IF YOUR DEVICE IS NOT SUPPORTED

-so your device is unsupported, tough luck... but porting REPIT to a new device is an easy job; you can either do it yourself or request that i do it for you. to request a new port, please [follow this steps] (https://github.com/Lanchon/REPIT/blob/master/device-dump/README.md); port requests are welcome. if you want to get your hands dirty, check the configuration files for i9100 ([1] (https://github.com/Lanchon/REPIT/blob/master/device/galaxy-s2/exynos-4210/i9100.sh), [2] (https://github.com/Lanchon/REPIT/blob/master/device/galaxy-s2/common.sh)), they are the most complete and commented. but usually you can get away with much less, take a look at [i9300] (https://github.com/Lanchon/REPIT/blob/master/device/i9300.sh). for an example of how to handle out-of-order partitions, check out [janice] (https://github.com/Lanchon/REPIT/blob/master/device/janice.sh).
+so your device is unsupported, tough luck... but porting REPIT to a new device is an easy job; you can either do it yourself or request that i do it for you. to request a new port, please [follow this steps](https://github.com/Lanchon/REPIT/blob/master/device-dump/README.md); port requests are welcome. if you want to get your hands dirty, check the configuration files for i9100 ([1](https://github.com/Lanchon/REPIT/blob/master/device/galaxy-s2/exynos-4210/i9100.sh), [2](https://github.com/Lanchon/REPIT/blob/master/device/galaxy-s2/common.sh)), they are the most complete and commented. but usually you can get away with much less, take a look at [i9300](https://github.com/Lanchon/REPIT/blob/master/device/i9300.sh). for an example of how to handle out-of-order partitions, check out [janice](https://github.com/Lanchon/REPIT/blob/master/device/janice.sh).

 <br>